BluePigeons/Polyglot/README.md

 The queue of images, i.e. the order in which they appear as thumbnails on the Homepage and which images load next when clicking the up and down buttons on the Editing pages is determined by using the polyedsearchpage.js file.

-This requires firstly for the JSON variable "theFilters" to be defined in the following format:
+This requires firstly for the JSON variable **theFilters** to be defined in the following format:

 ```
 var theFilters = {